 The City is working closely with the CDC and the City of Petaluma to address the recommendations made in the 2012 AI within the budgetary constraints of each jurisdiction, including improving accessibility to fair housing information and resources on each jurisdictions' respective website and strengthening the capacity of the local fair housing agencies (both recommendations have been implemented).
-The City and the CDC have collaborated on an update that is expected to be complete in summer 2022.
+The City and the CDC will continue to collaborate on future fair housing analyses as required by HUD.